nvmea/nmbrank/content/post/2022-12-14-nmb-28th-single-senbatsu-predictions/index.markdown

 }
 </style>

-Just as [last year](https://stanyuzu.netlify.app/post/2021-10-20-nmb-26th-single-senbatsu-predictions/), I’m offering some thoughts on what the senbatsu for the next single —- hopefully coming soon! —- might look like.
+Just like [last year](https://stanyuzu.netlify.app/post/2021-10-20-nmb-26th-single-senbatsu-predictions/), I’m offering some thoughts on what the senbatsu for the next single —- hopefully coming soon! —- might look like.
 It feels arguably harder this time, since it’s been about a year since management chose a senbatsu, and the current senbatsu includes members we do not really know how they feel about.
 There is also an entirely new generation (and likely two!) of girls to select from, while graduations slowed down significantly in 2022, mostly not affecting the pool of potential senbatsu candidates.
 I’m assuming a 16 member senbatsu, without any idea whether that is going to be the number, but just for the sake of simplicity.

-I’m obviously not in possession of some inside info, so it’s all just based on some [general stats](https://stanyuzu.netlify.app/post/2022-11-02-some-stats/) and observations and their interpretation.
+I’m obviously not in possession of some inside info, so it’s all just based on some [general stats](https://stanyuzu.netlify.app/post/2022-11-02-some-stats/), observations, and their interpretation.
 The final stat often referenced in the text is the current single handshake sales, credit to [@nmbprint](https://twitter.com/nmbprint/status/1595657458886017024) for this table below.

 <div align="center">